stefansonski/dotfiles/README.md

 This is my personal configuration collection of for me important tools.

 ## Installation
+There are two possible ways to install the scripts, automatically or manual.
+The install script currently only supports apt-based distributions and is only tested on Debian testing.
+At the moment the install script is not well tested, so be careful using it!

+###Manual
 To install the configuration, just link the dotfile/dotfolder associated file with the proper dotfile/dotfolder in your `$HOME` folder.